tgarretson82/flu_PB1flank-GFP_neut_assay/README.md

 ## Citations
 We (specifically Katie Hooper, Mike Doud, Juhye Lee, and Jesse Bloom) put a fair amount of work into developing this assay.
-So if you use it, we'd appreciate if you cite the relevant papers describing the re-agents:
+So if you use it, we'd appreciate if you cite the relevant papers describing the reagents:

  - The system that Jesse developed to grow viruses with GFP in the PB1 segment is described in [Bloom et al (2010)](http://science.sciencemag.org/content/328/5983/1272.long).